OHSU-Proteomics/Velos_Pro_Use/README.md

 _Slide 1_

 Welcome.
-This brief tutorial describes OHSU researchers using the Thermo Velos mass spectrometer in the OHSU PSR core.
+This brief tutorial describes OHSU researchers using the Thermo Velos mass spectrometer in the OHSU Proteomics Shared Resource (PSR) core.
+This instrument is used on a walk-up/reservation basis and is operated by the researcher with minimal assistance by PSR core staff.

 ---